Mission Statement

 - One in five people speak a language at home other than English.

-- Approximately 20% identify as Latinx.
+- Approximately 20% identify as Hispanic or Latino.

 - Over 10% identify as either Asian, Black, Native Hawaiian, Pacific Islander, American Indian or Alaskan Native, or multi-racial.